sh-rodro/sh-rodro/README.md

 ## Hi there 👋 Welcome to my GitHub!
 I'm <a href="https://sh-rodro.github.io">@sh-rodro</a>, hungry coder

-I live in Dhaka, Bangladesh and studying Computer Science and Technology at Dhaka Polytechnic Institute.
+My name is Sakhawat Hossain.
+Everyone calls me Rodro.I am studying Diploma in Engineering on Computer Science and Technology (CST) at Dhaka Polytechnic Institute, Dhaka, Bangladesh.
+In addition to my studies, I love to read books in my spare time.

 ### aboutme.php